Means End Analysis: the basics and example

-This article explains the concept of Means End Analysis or MEA in a practical way.
-After reading it, you will understand the basics of this powerful Problem Solving tool.
+Means End Analysis (MEA): this article explains the concept of Means End Analysis or MEA in a practical way.
+This article contains the general definition of the technique, and the steps involved in the process, including a means end analysis example.
+After reading it, you will understand the basics of this Problem Solving tool.
+Enjoy reading!

 - A specific product, for example the newest smartphone, needs to be sold aggressively;

 - A minimal selling price is set, which dealers also must comply with;